 * K&L Gates is suing a casino in Macau to recover client funds that were gambled away by former partner Navin Kumar Aggarwal.
 Silly Biglaw firm.
 Don’t you know the house always wins?
 [Am Law Daily]

 * “I am not a lawyer.
 I’m a server.
 Lawyers do lawyer things.
 Lawyers work at law firms.
 Lawyers do public policy work… Lawyers don’t serve pizza.”
 Ah, the plight of the New York Law School graduate.
 [CBS News]

 * Cooley Law: you can check out any time you like, but you can never leave.
 A former student’s suit over the school’s alleged attempt to keep him from transferring was dismissed this week.
 [National Law Journal]

-But today, we’ve got a whole transfer student email thread from Stanford Law School — and boy, like Fredo in the Godfather, they want respect….
+When you are a transfer student, you are constantly fighting for respect.
+We know how transfer students talk to non-transfers, but we don’t often get to see how transfer students talk among themselves.
+But today, we’ve got a whole transfer student email thread from Stanford Law School, and boy, like Fredo in the Godfather, they really want respect….